EverWinter23/skynet/LOG.md

 If a resource (file/dir) is moved inside the local dir which is being monitored, we simply mimic the move on the remote SFTP server.

+NOTE: But frist we'll make sure that the path leading up to the new destination of the file, exists, --we'll create parent dirs as needed.

 ## Syncing local dir with remote dir